TosbackCgusBridge-Bot/CGUs-versions/Syfy/Privacy Policy.md

 BlastrTV's look back at the most influential Sci-fi movie summer ever continues as we show off some of the most iconic locations from Ghostbusters and give you an inside look at what went into making the iconic blockbuster.

-BlastrTV's the Summer of Sci-fi: The Impact o ...
-BlastrTV's the Summer of Sci-fi: The Impact of 84
+BlastrTV's The Summer of Sci-fi: How PG-13 Ch ...
+BlastrTV's The Summer of Sci-fi: How PG-13 Change the World

-BlastrTV takes a look back at the movie summer that changed Sci-Fi forever: 1984.
-Ghostbusters, Gremlins, Neverending Story, The Last Starfighterjust to name a few.
+BlastrTV continues to its look back at the best movie summer ever: 1984.
+See how Stephen Spielberg, microwaves and monkeys brains changed sci-fi forever.

 *   FAQ
 *   Feedback